eug0r/trivial-C2/README.md

 # Server:
 compile and run: ./build-and-run.sh \
 __replace the vcpkg directory path with your own.__ \
-\
+__to use the testing database, change `C2_DB_PATH` in src/handlers.h to testdatabase.db.__ \
-If you wish to use your own libuuid installation remove it from vcpkg.json and replace its linking command in CMakeLists.txt
+If you wish to use your own libuuid installation remove it from vcpkg.json and replace its linking command in CMakeLists.txt.

 ### API:
 __post /agents:__